MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/conversation-ai-quick-start.md

    A dialog to select the required scope appears.

 1. Select **Open** to open the app in personal scope.

-   Alternatively, select a channel or chat for collaborative use and select **Go**.
+   Alternatively, select a channel, chat, or meeting for collaborative use and move through the dialog to select **Go**.

    :::image type="content" source="../../../assets/images/bots/bot-add-scope.png" alt-text="Screenshot of the scope selection dialog with the list of shared scopes.":::